KannonZenetism/zenetism-field-physics/zenetism/MP11-codex-of-principles-ch26.md

 because coherence demands unfolding.

 Together, Spirit and Motive Infinity form the first stir —
-the Spirit responding to that which cannot remain unexpressed.
+Spirit responding to the necessity that cannot remain unexpressed.

 Not thought, but Reason,
 in its: